Modernizr/Modernizr/README.md

 ## Breaking changes with v4

-- Dropped Node 10 Support, please upgrade to Node v12
+- Dropped support for node versions <= 10, please upgrade to at least version 12

 - Following tests got renamed: